 John Grisham has become one of the world’s best-selling authors of crime and suspense novels.
-But he hasn’t accomplished this by creating a continuing series based on the exploits of a quirky hero-investigator (think Michael Connelly’s Hieronymus “Harry” Bosch, Sara Paretsky’s V. I. Warshawski, John Sandford’s Virgil Flowers) but by writing stories based on a fresh cast of characters nearly every time around.
-But even Grisham couldn’t resist the temptation to revisit the world of Jake Brigance, the cocky young lawyer at the center of the action in Grisham’s breakthrough first novel, A Time to Kill.
+But he hasn’t accomplished this by creating a continuing series based on the exploits of a quirky hero-investigator.
+(Think Michael Connelly’s Hieronymus “Harry” Bosch, Sara Paretsky’s V. I. Warshawski, or John Sandford’s Lucas Davenport.)
+Instead, he typically writes stories based on a fresh cast of characters nearly every time around.
+But even Grisham couldn’t resist the temptation to revisit the world of Jake Brigance, the cocky young lawyer at the center of the action in his breakthrough first novel, A Time to Kill.
 And he has since followed these two bestselling novels with two others featuring the resourceful (and no longer quite so young) Jake Brigance.

 Grisham rolls out his story with a sure hand, building suspense as nearly a dozen other lawyers pile onto the controversy and their investigators turn up unflattering information about both the deceased and his would-be beneficiary.
 The author’s spare, no-nonsense prose relentlessly drives the reader forward through the unpredictable twists and turns of a tale that reflects the changing reality of life in the Deep South.
 Sycamore Row stands as both a worthy sequel to A Time to Kill and as a fine contribution to the literature about race in America.

 John Grisham is one of the world’s most-read—and highest-paid—authors.
 (The 300 million books he’s sold built his net worth to an estimated $400 million.)
 Grisham is the author of twenty-nine adult novels, seven young-adult novels, and three nonfiction books.